Middle School Book Club

 Some of the themes we will be exploring together include: friendship, immigration, displacement, gender discrimination, racism, social isolation, labor, poverty, care for the environment, among others.
 Once the students have decided on the book selections, we will share the full list of titles.

-Please don’t hesitate to be in touch if we can answer any questions.
 We look forward to a stimulating and fun year together!

 Past Book Club Reading Lists